 With autoinflammatory conditions in particular, the sickness behavior can seem to make a person, especially young kids, appear moody and unpredictable.
 This especially true in the conditions that have distinct periods of illness, or flares, and then periods of health where the person has few if any symptoms of their disease.
-The sickness behavior will also follow the same course as the disease, coming and going unpredictably for some patients.
+As the fever, rash, and mouth ulcers fade away, often so does the sickness behavior.
+The sickness behavior can also follow the same course as the disease, coming and going unpredictably for some patients.

 Understand that mood changes can be part of the autoinflammatory condition your loved one battles.
-Ideally, with good treatment of the disease that reduces the systemic inflammation, the sickness behavior should decrease, just as you may see other symptoms, such as rash, fever, and joint pain decrease with successful treatment.
+Not only does the systemic inflammation cause mood changes, these diseases are extremely painful as patients describe here.
+Just as anyone would not be in the best of moods with a bad flu or severe painful injury, patients whose symptoms are flaring will have mood changes, especially young kids.
 For young kids who know no other way to communicate their pain and feelings of illness than with frustration or anger, it can be beneficial to consult with a therapist on how to best help your child learn to better communicate how they feel during a flare.

 It is important to note behavior or mood changes that you notice in yourself, or a loved one that may be having these issues, along with any autoinflamatory disease symptoms on a daily log or calendar.
 Take this information to your doctor, and ask them for advice on how to have these symptoms evaluated and managed.